About

 Licensed Marriage and Family Therapist

-I am trained and licensed as a Marriage and Family Therapist and have 12+ years of clinical experience working with children and families.
-The majority of my experience has been providing mental health support to children in school settings; however, I have also worked in day treatment, shelter, and hospital settings.
-I am a MN board approved clinical supervisor and I oversee multiple school-based mental health programs in St. Paul through another organization.
+I am a licensed Marriage and Family Therapist with over 12 years of clinical experience working with children and families.
+My background includes providing mental health support in a variety of settings, including schools, day treatment programs, shelters, and hospitals.
+I am also a Minnesota Board-approved clinical supervisor and oversee multiple school-based mental health programs in St. Paul.